 Other Notable Portraits

 While the "Atheneum Portrait" is the most famous, Stuart painted several other portraits of Washington that are also noteworthy.
 The "Vaughan Portrait," painted in 1795, is the earliest of Stuart's portraits of Washington and shows the president with a more youthful appearance.
-The "Lansdowne Portrait," completed in 1796, is a full-length portrait of Washington that depicts him in a formal setting, surrounded by symbols of his office and achievements.
+Which means the "Lansdowne Portrait," completed in 1796, is a full-length portrait of Washington that depicts him in a formal setting, surrounded by symbols of his office and achievements.
 Each of these portraits offers a unique glimpse into the character and persona of George Washington.

 Enduring Impact